ericholscher/ericholscher.com/site/blog/drafts/read-the-docs-for-business.rst

 companies are where money is stored.
 It is 10 times harder to get a company to donate money to a project, than to buy a product.
-Asking individuals to give us money instead of companies is asking the people who are actually doing the work to support us.
+Asking individuals to give us money instead of companies is asking the people who are actually doing the open source work to support us.
-The companies benefiting from Open Source should be supporting the ecosystem much more than they are.
+The companies benefiting from open source should be supporting the ecosystem much more than they are.

 I also believe that companies have the same issues with documentation that open source has.
 Read the Docs has always been open source,